My Professional Bio

 In 2008, I went back to school again, this time for Social Work.
 As part of my schooling, I worked in community mental health with parents and children in foster care, low-income and with families who have experienced abuse.
 I also worked as a hospice social work intern where I counseled terminal patients as well as their families through the dying and grieving process.

 In 2013, I left Willow to launch Decide Differently because I was ready to work with people in a more intimate, deep way.
-I currently offer workshops and meditation for people seeking positive change and self-transformation.
+I currently offer 1-on-1 counseling, workshops and meditation for people seeking positive change and self-transformation.

 In addition, I’m a business consultant focused primarily on visioning, systematizing procedures and marketing.

 In 2016, my family relocated to Washington State where I continued to write a regular blog, finished a book project, do sacred art, meditate, and travel.